lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

-The performance savings of `watch()` will tend to scale with the amount of template logic and the number of bindings that can be skipped in an update, so this will be more significant in templates with lots of logic and bindings.
+The performance savings of `watch()` will tend to scale with the amount of template logic and the number of bindings that can be skipped in an update, so savings will be more significant in templates with lots of logic and bindings.

 <div class="alert alert-info">

-`@lit-labs/signals` does not contain a signal-aware `repeat()` directive yet.
+`@lit-labs/signals` does not yet contain a signal-aware `repeat()` directive.
 Changes to the contents of arrays will perform full renders until then.

 </div>

 #### Auto-pinpoint updates with the signals `html` template tag

-`@lit-labs/signals` also exports an `html` template tag that will apply the `watch()` directive automatically to any signal value passed to a binding.
+`@lit-labs/signals` also exports a special version of Lit's `html` template tag that automatically applies the `watch()` directive to any signal value passed to a binding.

 This can be convenient to avoid the extra characters of the `watch()` directive or the `signal.get()` calls required without `watch()`.